syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/ToolTip.md

 ## Set ToolTip Placement

 The position of the ToolTip in relation to the thumb can be controlled by the `ToolTipPlacement` property.
-It has the following options.
+It has the following options:

 1. BottomRight
 2. TopLeft